Developing rural livelihood while reducing air pollution and carbon emissions through decentralized biomass upgrading

 Describe the individual or team that will implement this idea (if a partnership, please explain breakdown of roles and responsibilities for each entity).
 (Feel free to share an organizational chart or visual description of your team).
 (500 characters)

 Kevin Kung has worked on the core technology, both at MIT and with communities in India and Kenya, for the past 6 years, which formed his MIT PhD (2013-7).
 Prior, he has 7 years of experience with engineering design in resource-constrained settings such as Uganda, Nigeria, and Peru.
 Vidyut Mohan, as his Master’s work, conducted detailed user mapping for a similar biomass upgrading process in India, and later worked on user experience with a rural solar company.
 He works on the pilot operation.

 What aspects of the idea would potential BridgeBuilder funds primarily support?
 (500 characters)

-BridgeBuilder will finance the design, fabrication, testing, and validation of our first full protoype with at least 3 end users in the local community in order to demonstrate the value proposition and technical feasibility.
+BridgeBuilder will finance the design, fabrication, testing, and validation of our first full protoype with at least 3 different end users (existent and new biomass converters) in the local community in order to demonstrate the value proposition and technical feasibility.
 The successful outcome will result in a design that can be mass-manufactured locally to scale to 60 units amongst ~20 end users.
-Local salaries, operations, and marketing will be covered via another source.
+Local salaries, operations, and marketing will be covered via another funding source.